Follow TV Tropes

 • During the opening credits, Servo and Crow repeatedly try to make a run for it, with Mike chasing them down to bring them back to their seats.

-• Just before the fourth host segment, the movie is getting so bad that Mike resorts to an offscreen plan: distract the Mads with cheap Cardboard Pals and poorly done pre-recorded riffs and banter.
+• Just before the fourth host segment, the movie gets so bad that Mike resorts to an offscreen plan: distract the Mads with cheap Cardboard Pals and poorly done pre-recorded riffs and banter.
 By the time Observer has halfway convinced Pearl that these are in fact obviously fake, we see that he and the 'bots had changed into Hawaiian shirts and instantly packed their luggage for their vacation/escape.

 • Ship Tease: When Bobo calls Tom & Crow's "Hobgoblins Crisis Hotline" for advice about the crush he had on "a woman... (looks at Pearl behind him) a woman not of my species", squicking the 'Bots out horribly.
 Turns out it's actually a chimpanzee named Emily.